 You can also book a vacation package with included pick-ups and drop-offs straight from Reykjavik and not worry about transport at all.

 Here are a few other ways you can get around the country:

-Public Transportation - the infrastructure is there, and you can get pretty much anywhere by a local bus, however, prices haven’t changed much since last year and a local one-way bus ticket will cost you about $4.
+Public Transportation - you can get pretty much anywhere around Reykjavik by city bus.
+Bus prices in Iceland haven’t changed much since last year and a local one-way bus ticket will cost you about $4.

-Rental Vehicles - To rent a two-wheel compact car for a week will cost you around $230 and a camper should be around $400.
+Rental Vehicles - The best prices for car rentals in Iceland will start at around $230 for a two-wheel compact car for a week.
+A camper van should be around $400.